AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 All tubes are connected to each other using push-to-connect components and barbed fittings to ensure water tightness.

 ### Testing the system
-[**Read this**]

 The subteam tested the system's functionality by activating the peristaltic pump to full capacity while inputting water from the sink.
 The results of this test, which were unsatisfactory, are described in the Results and Analysis section.

-After determining that the 100 RPM peristaltic pump was insufficient to fluidize the sand bed, the subteam assembled a parallel pump-head system, as shown in Figure X10X.
+After determining that the 100 RPM peristaltic pump was insufficient to fluidize the sand bed, the subteam assembled a parallel pump-head system, as shown in Figure 10.
 The subteam activated the peristaltic pump to determine whether the sand bed would fluidize.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/PeristalticPump_ParallelArrangement.jpg?raw=true" height=400>